google/swift-jupyter/README.md

 prints "-I/path/to/extra/include/files".
 For example,

 ```
-// Puts all the headers in /usr/local/include/glib-2.0 on the header search path.
+// Puts the headers in /usr/include/glib-2.0 on the header search path.
-%install-extra-include-command echo -I/usr/local/include/glib-2.0
+%install-extra-include-command echo -I/usr/include/glib-2.0

-// Puts all the headers returned by `pkg-config` on the header search path.
+// Puts the headers returned by `pkg-config` on the header search path.
 %install-extra-include-command pkg-config --cflags-only-I glib-2.0
 ```